 Aluminum Alloy Machining by Superior Metal Shapes

 Superior Metal Shapes offers full-service aluminum machining services, from CNC machining to sawing to cutting to deburring.
 Secondary services include anodized painting, heavy etching, buffing, and military-grade finishing.
 Our ISO 9001 and AS9100 certified facility ensures the highest quality for every project.
-Contact us or request a quote to see how our capabilities can serve you.
+Contact us to see how our capabilities can serve you.

 Aluminum is a material that offers numerous benefits, making it a popular option for a wide range of applications.
 This metal features superior strength, lightweight nature, corrosion resistance, durability, and minimal maintenance requirements.
 Some applications specifically use extruded aluminum parts of various shapes.
 The aluminum extrusion process entails forcing the metal through a die that features a particular cross-sectional profile, similar to pushing toothpaste through a tube.
 Aluminum is considered one of the best materials to undergo extrusion because of its unique qualities and benefits.